 You can use pork instead.
 Homemade ramen is also a great way to use up leftover cooked meats.
 This means you'll have to skip the marinade but you should still cook the marinade ingredients to make a glaze.

 To make vegetarian miso ramen, swap the meat for tofu or fried mushrooms.

-I like to finish my ramen bowls with ramen eggs, corn, thinly sliced green parts of scallions/spring onions and a sprinkling of sesame seeds.
+My favorite toppings are ramen eggs, corn, thinly sliced green parts of scallions/spring onions and a sprinkling of sesame seeds.

-I highly recommend making your own ramen eggs using my Easy Soy Marinated Ramen Eggs Recipe.
+I highly recommend making your own ramen eggs using my Soy Marinated Ramen Eggs Recipe.
 You can prep them in less than 20 minutes.
 Then it's just a case of leaving them in the fridge to soak up the yummy umami marinade flavour.